xwp/stream/readme.md

 **Other Noteworthy Features:**

- * Dashboard widget of most recent user activity
+ * Multisite view of all activity records on a network
  * Limit who can view user activity records by user role
  * Set exclude rules to ignore certain kinds of user activity
  * Live update of user activity records in the Stream
- * Private RSS and JSON feeds of user activity records
  * Support for IPv6 addresses
  * WP-CLI command for querying records

-**Coming Soon:**

- * Multisite view of all activity records on a network

 **Languages Supported:**